Learn something new every day More Info... by email

 Dynamic binding allows the flexibility of using abstract methods without knowing which specific implementation will be used.
 In the "Shape" example, the code could be written to avoid dynamic binding by explicitly using this logic: If the shape is a circle, then call the circle's GetArea method; else, if the shape is a square, call the specific GetArea method for squares.
 The benefit of dynamic binding is that the code is cleaner and more maintainable than the alternative.
 In the static binding example, there is code duplication, and the code must be updated anytime a new type of shape is added.

-The downsides of dynamic binding are performance and safety.
+The downsides are performance and safety.
 In static binding, the compiler knows exactly what code to call and can optimize the code to run more efficiently.
 Type safety can be an issue because, in some implementations of dynamic binding, a method can be called on an object that does not support the method.
 For example, the "GetArea" method might be called on an object that is not a shape and therefore has no "GetArea" method, which could result in a run-time error.
 Static binding would prevent this scenario by raising a compile error.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!